scriptPilot/app-framework/DOCUMENTATION.md

 Deployment to the Google Play Store (native App)

 - You need to install the [Android Studio](https://developer.android.com/studio/)
-- You need to register at the [Google Play Developer Console](https://play.google.com/apps/publish/signup/) (around 25 USD)
+- You need to register at the [Google Play Developer Console](https://play.google.com/apps/publish/signup/) (around 25 USD once)
 - Run `npm run android` to create a project file for Android Studio, based on [Cordova](https://cordova.apache.org/)
 - Select your project, confirm Gradle sync and test your application on several device simulators
 - Make screenshots, you will need them later in the Google Play Developer Console